NBIK16003U Marine Microbiology and Virology

 MSc Programme in Biology

-Marine microbes (virus, bacteria, archaea and protists) are the key drivers of the biosphere in terms of facilitating primary production and biogeochemical recycling of nutrients.
+Marine microbes (virus, bacteria, archaea and protists) are key drivers of the biosphere in terms of facilitating primary production and biogeochemical recycling of nutrients.
 They play a central role in both local and global regulation of marine ecosystems at several trophic levels.
 Thus, understanding the response of marine microbes to anthropogenic activity and environmental change is of paramount importance for understanding and forecasting global change scenarios.
-Furthermore, marine microbes represent a huge and largely un-explored resource for new metabolic pathways, bioactive compounds and bioproduction.
+Furthermore, marine microbes represent a huge and largely un-explored biodiversity resource for new metabolic pathways, bioactive compounds and bioproduction.
 The course will cover all these aspects of the ecology and applications of marine microbes by integrating the newest knowledge about microbial diversity, metabolism and interactions at levels ranging from the single cell level, over microbial consortia and communities to entire ecosystems and global scales.

 Central themes of the course encompass:

-1) Microbial biodiversity and Evolution
+1) Microbial biodiversity

 2) Microbial growth, Metabolic Diversity and Ecophysiology